tantsandras/wollstonecraft-walks/content/galleryImages/2021-01-26-a-sculpture-for-mary-wollstonecraft.md

   with Mary Wollstonecraft's name and dates, another with the quote 'I do not wish women to have power  over men, but over themselves' and a third with the artists name and the date of the sculpture, and the fourth with Mary on the Green Campaign and funders names.
+Photograph @Maureen Carroll Mccormack
 images:
   - alt: >-
       A Sculpture for Mary Wollstonecraft is a public sculpture commemorating